Peter Stone (professor): Career

 Stone served as chair of the inaugural study panel of the One Hundred Year Study of Artificial Intelligence (AI100), which released a report in September 2016, titled "Artificial Intelligence and Life in 2030."
 The panel advocated for increased public and private spending on the industry, recommended increased AI expertise at all levels of government, and recommended against blanket government regulation.
 The report argued that AI won't automatically replace human workers, but rather, will supplement the workforce and create new jobs in tech maintenance.
 While mainly focusing on the next 15 years, the report touched on concerns and expectations that had risen in prominence over the last decade about the risks of superintelligent robots, stating "Unlike in the movies, there's no race of superhuman robots on the horizon or probably even possible.
 Stone stated that "it was a conscious decision not to give credence to this in the report."

 Stone subsequently served as chair of the AI100 Standing Committee from 2018 to 2023, during which time the report of the second cycle of the AI100 study, chaired by Michael Littman, was published in 2021.

-He serves as the Director of Texas Robotics and was a co-founder of The UT Austin Good Systems initiative on Ethical AI.
+He served as the Founding Director of Texas Robotics and was a co-founder of The UT Austin Good Systems initiative on Ethical AI.

 Research

 Stone describes his research interest as understanding how we can best create complete intelligent agents.
 His research focuses mainly on machine learning, multiagent systems, and robotics.
 Application domains have included robot soccer, autonomous bidding agents, autonomous vehicles, autonomic computing, and social agents.

 In February of 2022, he co-authored a paper that appeared on the cover of Nature entitled Outracing champion Gran Turismo drivers with deep reinforcement learning, which reported on the creation of GT Sophy, a superhuman driving agent in Gran Turismo that was subsequently released into the video game.

+In November 2025, Dr. Stone co-authored another paper that appeared on the cover of Nature, titled "Fair human-centric image dataset for ethical AI benchmarking."
+This research introduces the Fair Human-Centric Image Benchmark (FHIBE), a publicly available human image dataset implementing best practices for consent, privacy, compensation, safety, diversity, and utility.
+It can be used as a fairness evaluation dataset for many human-centric computer vision tasks, including pose estimation, person segmentation, face detection and verification, and visual question answering.